react-native-webrtc/react-native-webrtc/README.md

 ## Related Projects

 Looking for extra functionality coverage?
-The [react-native-webrtc](https://github.com/react-native-webrtc) organization provides a number of packages which are more than useful when developing Real Time Communications applications.
+The [react-native-webrtc](https://github.com/react-native-webrtc) organization provides a number of packages which are more than useful when developing Real Time Communication applications.

 ## Acknowledgements